microsoft/vscode-cmake-tools/README.md

 - Updated to new vscode/Node APIs for TypeScript 2.0.
 - Various bug fixes and tweaks.

-\* If you would like to see integration witht he output from your favourite testing framework, please make a [pull request](https://github.com/vector-of-bool/vscode-cmake-tools).
+\* If you would like to see integration with the output from your favourite testing framework, please make a [pull request](https://github.com/vector-of-bool/vscode-cmake-tools).
 Thanks!

 ### Version 0.6.0

 **NEW** Build variants.
-This makes working with complex projects simpler, and simpler projects are still simple.
+This makes working with complex projects simpler while simple projects remain simple.
 [Read about it here](https://github.com/vector-of-bool/vscode-cmake-tools/blob/develop/docs/build_variants.md).
-**please remember:** If you find an issue or have a question/request, feel free to open an issue on [the GitHub page](https://github.com/vector-of-bool/vscode-cmake-tools).
+**Please Remember:** If you find an issue or have a question/request, feel free to open an issue on [the GitHub page](https://github.com/vector-of-bool/vscode-cmake-tools).
 Thanks!

 ### Version 0.5.0